Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 Making the move from a traditional backpacking setup to a light backpacking setup, then moving even further to ultralight backpacks is not for everyone.
 Especially when it comes to ultralight backpacks.

-Having a base weight of 13lb / 6kg or below will make hiking so much easier.
+Having a base weight of 13lb / 6kg or lower will make hiking so much easier.
 There will not only be less stress on the body but less chance of injury and much less fatigue at the end of a day backpacking.
 With time and experience, you can lighten your baseweight to below 10 lb / 4.5 kg quite easily.

 All of the ultralight backpacks listed are recommended as a major step in lightening the base weight of your hiking gear.